l-yohai/l-yohai/README.md

 ### More About Me:

+- AI Researcher in Align AI
-- AI Research Engineer (NLP Specialist) in WRTN-Technologies
+- Former AI Research Engineer (NLP Specialist) in WRTN-Technologies
 - Former Research Scientist(NLP) in Riiid
 - Former NLP Engineer in TUNiB
 - Bachelor of German Langauge and Literature in Yonsei University